HerRA17/Python/exercise 1.1/readme.md

 # Intro to Python
-## Goals-
+## Goals:
 + Install python and its respective environment
 + Set up a new environment
-+ Create a add.py file showing an operation where after the user provides some input, a result will be printed.
++ Create an add.py file showing an operation where after the user provides some input, a result will be printed.
 + Creation of requirements file
+## Files:
++ Images containing different installations and the output printed from the add.py file
++ Environemnt packages listed in the requirements file
++ Add.py (file with operations)